 The Mosaic Passover was perhaps included as a part of the Acts 12:4 celebration as it is still good even for Gentiles to remember the Israelites deliverance from Egypt.
 Indeed, one would expect the Jewish apostles and other Jewish disciples to celebrate the Mosaic Passover as it was part of their heritage much like Americans celebrate Independence Day and American Blacks celebrate abolishment of slavery in America.

 One would expect the Jewish and Gentile disciples including the apostles like Peter and Paul to have remembered, honored, and celebrated Christ as the Christian Passover superior to the Mosaic Passover.
-Yet, since they were Jews they most likely also celebrated the Jewish Passover.
+Yet, since they were Jews they most likely also celebrated the Mosaic Passover.
 Hence once again, translating the word as Passover instead of Easer would have been okay to do and consistent with the rest of translation.

-So then even if the Acts 12:4 celebration was in fact the Jewish Passover celebration not intended to also honor Christ, it may be a historical error to translate using the word Easter.
+So then even if the Acts 12:4 celebration was in fact the Mosaic Passover celebration not intended to also honor Christ, it may be a historical error to translate using the word Easter.
 Yet, it is not a spiritual or doctrinal error since the celebrating Christians would certainly also be remembering Christ as their Passover also.

 Moreover, we should observe that the book of Acts is primarily about the Christian Church not the Jews as the nation of Israel.
-So then even if the Acts 12:4 celebration was in fact the Mosaic Passover and Christian Passover celebration, it is not a spiritual or historical error to use the word Easter to mark this celebration as more than just a Jewish Passover celebration.
+So then even if the Acts 12:4 celebration was in fact the Mosaic Passover and Christian Passover celebration, it is not a spiritual or historical error to use the word Easter to mark this celebration as more than just a Mosaic Passover celebration.
 Again, this is because the celebrating Christians would certainly also be remembering Christ as their Passover in addition to the Mosaic Passover.

 Nevertheless, it is likely that the disciples celebrated both the Mosaic Passover and Christian Passover during the time frame mentioned in Acts 12:4.
 Indeed, even now the Mosaic Passover and the Easter celebration approximate each other in time frame and often overlap to some degree.
 So then the use of the word Easter was a translator’s preference to distinguish the celebration from a Mosaic Passover celebration only and does not introduce any spiritual/doctrinal or historical error into the translation text.